RemonNicolai/TA-Schedule-Optimizer/README.md

 # TA-Schedule-Optimizer
-Python-based scheduler that automatically generates optimal weekly schedules for TAs, factoring in availability, shift constraints, and preference prioritization.
+Python-based scheduler that automatically generates optimal weekly schedules for Teaching Assistants (TAs; employees), factoring in availability, shift constraints, and preference prioritization.
 This tool uses constraint satisfaction techniques to assign shifts fairly and efficiently while avoiding conflicts.
+Originally created for the Statistics and Psychometrics department of the BSS Faculty at the University of Groningen

 ## Constraint Satisfaction Problem
 The problem of making a schedule is an instance of a Constraint Satisfaction